 Personal Assistant Tickets

-Customers with accessibility difficulties who need a full time assistant in order to attend the event are eligible to purchase 2-for-1 tickets, in order to bring a personal assistant or carer to the event at no extra cost.
-To apply for a 2-for-1 ticket, please book a standard entry ticket and then email proof of eligibility through to firstname.lastname@example.org.
-Any of the below are excepted, in addition we will review an application without these forms of evidence on a case-by-case basis.
+Customers with accessibility difficulties who require an essential companion can apply for a free ticket.
+To apply please book a standard entry ticket and then email proof of eligibility along with your order reference number to email@example.com.
+Any of the below are excepted, in addition we will review an application without these forms on a case-by-case basis.

 • Front page of DLA / PIP